 However, these advantages are offset by some weaknesses.
 Compared to many other metals, aluminum has a low tensile strength and impact tolerance, so it can’t take too much force without breaking.

 Because it heats and cools quickly, aluminum is often used in cooking surfaces such as baking trays.

-Copper and copper alloys such as brass may not be used in contact with a food that has a pH below 6 such as vinegar, fruit juice, or wine or for a fitting or tubing installed between a backflow prevention device and a corbonator. –FDA Food Code 2009: Chapter 4
+Copper has a limited range of uses in the food manufacturing industry because of its susceptibility to attack by acids.
+As noted in the FDA’s Food Rule, “copper and copper alloys such as brass may not be used in contact with a FOOD that has a pH below 6 such as vinegar, fruit JUICE, or wine or for a fitting or tubing installed between a backflow prevention device and a carbonator.”

 - Questions to Ask a Food-Grade Sheet Metal Vendor

 - Food-Grade Welding Mistakes (and how to avoid them)